Dear Homeschooling Parent,

 “End-of-term narrations” for each subject are provided for you in order to assess your child’s learning.
 These follow Charlotte Mason’s guidelines and provide you with documentation of work.

 LBC provides you with a template for transcribing your child’s narrations.
-Children are often delighted by the results, as as they end up with their own book once the narrations are complete.
+Children are often delighted by the results, as they end up with their own book once the narrations are complete.

 Often Asked Questions